LuccaHellriegel/four-clojure-to-roam/README.md

 # Summary

-Download the vanilla.json in the out-folder and import it into your Roam-graph to get a page with a list of all the 4clojure problems and one page per problem that includes the URL, description, syntax and code of that problem.
+Download the vanilla.json in the out-folder and import it into your Roam-graph to get a page with a list of all the 4clojure problems and one page per problem that includes the URL, description, syntax and code of that problem (the import adds 145 pages!).

 # What: